twilio/twilio-go/twilio/rest/flex/v1/docs/DefaultApi.md

-### Required Parameters
+### Path Parameters

-This endpoint does not need any parameter.
+This endpoint does not need any path parameter.

+### Other Parameters

+Other parameters are passed through a pointer to a UpdateConfigurationParams struct

 ### Return type